JaumeAlbardaner/mppi_trainer/README.md

     python3 train.py train_preprocessed.csv test_preprocessed.csv
     ```

-    **UNTESTED RESULTS** For enhanced results, insted of starting from a weird initialization, you may start training your neural network from the AutoRally's one by calling:
+    **UNTESTED RESULTS (BUT MORE LIKELY TO DELIVER BETTER PERFORMACE)** For enhanced results, insted of starting from a weird initialization, you may start training your neural network from the AutoRally's one by calling:
     ```
     python3 train.py train_preprocessed.csv test_preprocessed.csv autorally.npz
     ```

-This procedure should yield a custom.npz file, as well as a `Errors.png` graph displaying the evolution of the errors.
+This procedure should yield a `custom.npz` file, as well as a `Errors.png` graph displaying the evolution of the errors.

 To change the learning rate, change the value on line [#36](https://github.com/JaumeAlbardaner/mppi_trainer/blob/b9f4ccc63cfa0aa032b7a3ea56c69edf545c2532/train.py#L36), and to change the number of epochs, change the value on line [#116](https://github.com/JaumeAlbardaner/mppi_trainer/blob/b9f4ccc63cfa0aa032b7a3ea56c69edf545c2532/train.py#L116).